 Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

-As I was working on the segment below I began reflecting on the biggest pop stars and names of the 60s that, for whatever reason, failed to make the cut.
-And when I thought about it, made some notes and did some research, I was somewhat surprised to see I had excluded the following five groups (especially the first two, since I really always really liked a number of their songs).
+As I was working on the segment below I began reflecting on the biggest pop stars of the 60s that, for whatever reason, failed to make the cut.
+And when I thought about it, made some notes, and did some research, I was surprised to see I had excluded the following groups (especially the first two, since I really always really liked many of their songs).

 But when I applied my criteria, including which songs I still truly love and which still hold a special place in my heart, which songs I’ve never grown tired of hearing over the years, and which songs haven’t been either played to death by oldies stations or rendered toothless by mass exploitation, I felt much better about the fact that these singers and/or groups simply found themselves on the outside looking in.